-U-Substitution: Reversing the Chain Rule
+U-Substitution: The Secret to Reversing the Chain Rule

 U-Substitution simplifies an integral by replacing a complex 'inner' expression with a single variable $u$.
 It is the primary tool for reversing the Chain Rule.